david-vanderson/dvui/README.md

 A [Zig](https://ziglang.org/) native GUI toolkit for whole applications or extra debugging windows in an existing application.

+Status: Alpha.
+Works well enough for use in real applications, like this [podcast player](https://github.com/david-vanderson/podcast), but not widely used as yet.

 Note: This tracks Zig master and won't work with 0.10.x

 See [gui-demo](https://github.com/david-vanderson/gui-demo) for integration examples.